abhiTronix/deffcode/docs/recipes/basic/save-keyframe-image.md

     - [x] **Sexagesimal(in seconds):** Uses *(HOURS:MM:SS.MILLISECONDS)* format, such as in `01:23:45.678`.
     - [x] **Fractional:** such as in `02:30.05`.
 This is interpreted as _2 minutes, 30 and a half a second_, which would be the same as using `150.5` in seconds.

+### A. Input Seeking (Recommended)

+This is when you tell FFmpeg to jump to a specific time in the video before it starts reading it.

+??? question "When to use Input Seeking?"

+    Best for speed and accuracy with minimal CPU usage, but may reset timestamps:

+    - [x] **Pros:**
+        - **Fast:** Fast seeking as it jumps directly to the specified keyframe.
+        - **Low CPU Usage:** Reduced processing power since it doesn't decode frames until the specified time.
+    - [ ] **Cons:**
+        - **No Filter Preservation:** Timestamp-sensitive filters (like subtitles) might not work as expected since timestamps are reset.

+!!! note "The recommend way to use Input Seeking is to use `-ss` parameter via. exclusive [`-ffprefixes`](../../reference/ffdecoder/params/#b-exclusive-parameters) list attribute of `ffparam` dictionary parameter in FFdecoder API."

 === "Using Pillow"

     In Pillow, the `fromarray()` function can be used to create an image memory from an **RGB** frame: